About the data

 - Massachusetts Probation's Tableau page shares more caseload data for youth on probation.

-- Click here to read the most recent Department of Youth Services Annual Report
+- Click here to read all of the Department of Youth Services' reports

 - For more information on offense categorization and guidelines, refer to Table 41 in Appendix B of Massachusetts Survey of Sentencing Practices.